fernandopassaia/app_fullstackdemo/README.md

 know how to make it runs inside a docker and make it automatically.
 Maybe it's possible to run "npm start" and "react-native run-android" inside the docker containner and install on local mobile.
 Well, to be checked/done...
 ### Lint: Need to pass the code by Linting and fix the inconsistences.

+**Please support us by giving a Star/Fork :star: .
+You'll receive updates - we still have much code to do :stew:**